academyofdata/clusterdock/cheatsheet.md

 Once here we simply do

 `CREATE EXTERNAL TABLE movies (mid INT, title String, genres STRING, year INT) COMMENT 'loaded from csv file' ROW FORMAT DELIMITED FIELDS TERMINATED BY '\054' STORED AS TEXTFILE LOCATION '/tmp/movies';`

+We have, so far, loaded the CSV file into a Hive table (more accurately - we've linked the table to the CSV file).
+Let's now save the data from the CSV into another table in Parquet format

 `INSERT OVERWRITE DIRECTORY '/data/movies'
 STORED AS PARQUET